ahmed-ali-mj/GEE-RE-optimizer/README.md

 # GEE-RE-optimizer
 Optimizer to power a given load using wind, solar and batteries.
 Wind and solar data are calculating using Google Earth Engine
+Change your latitude and longitude to anywhere in the world and just run!